AskMeAgain/MacroMagic/README.md

 # MacroMagic

-Improves on the existing Macro implementation in Intellij Idea!
+Improves on the existing Macro implementation in Intellij Idea, by providing the User two GUI windows for editing & browsing existing Macros.

+Nested Macros, splicing/combining & recording/playback of dialogs are now possible.

+## Features

 * It adds an extensive list of edit features (split, combine, extract, copy, insert, rearrange etc.)
-* Automatically records all actions into a history, without needing to activate it (can be turned off)
+* Automatically record all actions into a history, without needing to activate it (can be turned off)
 * Nested Macros
 * Import/Export macros to xml
-* Nice GUI features
+* All features available via GUI Buttons
 * Util actions for macros: JumpToClassName, JumpToAnnotations etc
-* Register shortcuts directly
+* Register shortcuts for macros directly
 * Execute Macros on all selected files (right click -> macro magic)
-* Drag and drop a macro into the edit window to import this macro as a single action